oduwa/RWAndroidTryout/Part1_edited.markdown

       }
     }

-Here you've updated your class definition so it extends **CanvasWatchFaceService**, which is the entry point for Android Wear watch faces.
-You also implemented **onCreateEngine()**, which simply returns an instance of your implementation of **CanvasWatchFaceService.Engine**.
+Here you've updated your class definition so it extends `CanvasWatchFaceService`, which is the entry point for Android Wear watch faces.
+You also implemented `onCreateEngine()`, which simply returns an instance of your implementation of `CanvasWatchFaceService.Engine`.

 Before you can build and run your new watch face, there's a bit of housekeeping you need to take care of before it'll even show up on the watch.

-## Updating the manifest
+## Updating the Manifest

 First, you must declare the necessary resource required by Android Wear for watch faces.
 Right-click on **wear\res** in the project navigator and choose **New\Android resource directory**.
-In the subsequent dialog change **Resource type** to xml and click OK:
+In the subsequent dialog change **Resource type** to xml and click **OK**:

 ![](Images/xml_folder.png)